Netflix/falcor/_includes/homepage.md

 ### Things to check out in the current site draft:

-There are some syntax highlighting examples on the getting started page.
+There are some syntax highlighting examples on the getting started pages.

 I'm also experimenting with light animation to make a user's first visit really pop.
 This animation would trigger *only* for a user's first visit to the site, then it'd cookie them and display instantly going forward.

 - [Here's a quick sketch of one intro idea]({{ site.baseurl }}/?animated)
 - [Here's an alternate version]({{ site.baseurl }}/?altimated)
 - or [Go back to no animations]({{ site.baseurl }}/)

-I plan to make the menus pretty similar to the ones on the main netflix web ui, as I think that would fit well with the site (as well as add brand-wide visual similarity).

 {% include something.html %}